Geranium Cuttings Update

 butterflies

 Who loves butterflies?!
 I would guess everyone thrills to see them in their garden.
-While touring our way through Georgia recently, I saw all sorts of beauties and enjoyed photographing them… when they’d hold still long enough, that is!
-This beautiful orange-and-black butterfly (photo to left) is a Gulf Fritillary.
-And the top photo is of a Zebra Heliconium.
-Whenever I […]
+While touring our way through Georgia recently, I saw all sorts of beauties and enjoyed photographing them.
+That is, when they’d hold still long enough!
+I thought you’d enjoy seeing some of the butterflies of Georgia in this post.
+This beautiful orange-and-black butterfly (photo to left) is […]

 Read more